 So, who are these key players anyway and why are they so important to your brand?
 They are your strategic allies.
 They are the folks who believe that they will get ahead when you get ahead.
 It’s in your mutual best interest to work with each other, make allowances for each other, and ultimately enrich each other.

-Your Middlemen.
-Whether they are distributers, brokers, or jobbers, they make your product available in places you can’t cover.
+Whether they are distributors, brokers, or jobbers, they make your product available in places you can’t cover.
 Thank them for making your brand a priority.
 Show them how your sales have grown and become more important to them.
 Share your plans for expansion and demonstrate how they fit in.
-Show appreciation by committing early in the year to having your representative work with them in their territories to improve your brtand awareness and sales.
+Show appreciation by committing early in the year to having your representative work with them in their territories to improve your brand awareness and sales.